 Trend monitoring in rivers and streams will be focused on the collection of data records for meaningful water quality parameters in order to track changes in water quality conditions over time.
-A full list of water quality parameters scheduled for collection is provided in table 12.
+A full list of water quality parameters scheduled for collection is provided in Table 12.
 A select set of these parameters will serve as primary "indicators" of water quality conditions.
-The sections below provide a description these indicators, why they were included, and the expected frequency of collection.
-For each parameter, specific questions have been identified for which the data will be utilized along with the anticipated analytical procedures for answering these questions.
+The sections below provide a description of these indicators, why they were included, and the expected frequency of collection.
+For each parameter, specific questions have been identified for which the data will be used along with the anticipated procedures needed to answer these questions.
 A brief summary of the data qualities is provided in order to establish a basic understanding of trend detection expectations.
 Lastly, for each parameter, the means by which the data will be obtained and stored is identified.

-Table 12.
-Water quality parameters collected as part of the NH DES river and stream trend monitoring network.
+Table 12.Water quality parameters collected as part of the NHDES river and stream trend monitoring network.

 Parameter Analysis Location Primary (P) or Accessory (A) Indicator

 Water Temperature Field Р

 рН Field Р

 Dissolved Oxygen Field Р

 Specific Conductance Field Р

 Macroinvertebrates Field Р

 Nitrate + Nitrite Nitrogen DHHS PHL-WAL Р

 Total Kjldahl Nitrogen DHHS PHL-WAL Р

 Total Phosphorus DHHS PHL-WAL Р

+Chlorophyll a (non-wadeable sites only) JCLC А

 Calcium DHHS PHL-WAL А

 Magnesium DHHS PHL_WAL А

 Sodium DHHS PHL-WAL А

 Potassium DHHS PHL-WAL А

 Total Organic Carbon DHHS PHL-WAL А

-Parameter Analysis Location Primary (P) or Accessory (A) Indicator

 Sulfate DHHS PHL-WAL А

 Hardness DHHS PHL-WAL А

-Acid Neutralizing Capacity DHHS PHL-WAL А
+Acid Neutralizing Capacity DHHS PHL-WAL A

 Bacteria DHHS PHL-WAL А

+Total Suspended Solids DHHS PHL-WAL А

-Chloride JCLC A
+Chloride JCLC А